The 30 Principles for Agentic Engineering — Part 1: The Kernel

 Principle 1 — Standardise the harness, customise the work

-Statement.
-The five-layer harness (CLAUDE.md → Hooks → Skills → Subagents → Plugins) is the same across every team that ships at scale.
+The five-layer harness — CLAUDE.md → Hooks → Skills → Subagents → Plugins — is the same across every team that ships at scale.
 Don't reinvent it.
-Adopt it.
+Adopt it, then put your work inside it.

 Principle 2 — Verification is the load-bearing primitive

-Statement.
-Wire a Stop hook that runs verify.sh (typecheck + lint + tests + audit) after every agent edit.
-If anything fails, the agent must keep working.
+Wire a Stop hook that runs verify.sh — typecheck, lint, tests, audit — after every agent edit.
+If anything fails, the agent keeps working.
 This single configuration returns more value than any other architectural choice.

-tools/verify.shrunningbun run lint && bun run typecheck && bun test. - Add the
+bun run lint && bun run typecheck && bun test

-Stophook in.claude/settings.jsonwithexit_on_error: true. - Test by deliberately breaking a test and watching the verifier catch it.
+Add the Stop hook in .claude/settings.json with exit_on_error: true.
+Test by deliberately breaking a test and watching the verifier catch it.
+If you only implement one thing from this series, make it this.

 Principle 3 — Plan mode default for non-trivial work

-Statement.
-For tasks of three or more steps, or any architectural decision, the agent produces a written plan and gets human approval before executing.
+For any task of three or more steps — or any architectural decision — the agent produces a written plan and gets human approval before executing.
 No exceptions.

 Principle 4 — Pick the cheapest, most-deterministic layer that solves the problem

-Why it matters.
 The default failure mode at every team that adopts the harness is over-engineering — building subagents when a hook would suffice, building plugins when a rules/<topic>.md note would do.
 Higher layers cost more in tokens, complexity, and debugging surface.
-The discipline is to reach for the lowest layer that solves the problem at the required determinism level.

-.claude/agents/.
-For each subagent, ask: "Could a skill do this?" - Audit
+.claude/agents/: "Could a skill do this?" - For each skill in

-.claude/skills/.
-For each skill, ask: "Could a hook do this?" - Audit
+.claude/skills/: "Could a hook do this?" - For each block in

 Principle 5 — Reflect after every task

-Why it matters.
-The case-study evidence is consistent: teams without a reflection discipline plateau at roughly 20% productivity gain; teams with one reach 50% and beyond.
-The mechanism is structural — each session would otherwise forget what the last session learned. lessons.md is the cheapest piece of memory a team can install above the per-session context window.
-It is also the seed of every future rules/*.md file.
+The case-study data is stark.
+Teams without a reflection discipline plateau at roughly 20% productivity gain.
+Teams with one reach 50% and beyond.
+The mechanism is structural: each session forgets what the last session learned. lessons.md is the cheapest piece of memory a team can install above the per-session context window — and the seed of every future rules/*.md file.

-CLAUDE.md: "After completing a ticket, append totasks/lessons.mdwith: (a) what non-obvious pattern you learned, (b) any near-miss, (c) anything that should graduate torules/*.md." - Block a 30-minute recurring slot quarterly to read
+tasks/lessons.mdwith: (a) what non-obvious pattern you learned, (b) any near-miss, (c) anything that should graduate torules/*.md.

 Standardise the harness, make verification load-bearing, plan before acting, choose the cheapest layer, reflect every time.
-Five rules.
-If you only ever apply five principles from this series, apply these.
+If you apply only five principles from the entire series, these are the ones — everything else runs on top of them.

 Part 2 covers principles 6–14: the lifecycle that runs on top of the kernel.